 A new 146-page report digs into what Los Angeles County must do, and what it will cost, to get ready for the final shuttering of the dangerous and dilapidated Men’s Central Jail.

-The deeply researched report drills into the ways the county will need to significantly expand its community-based system of care, increase diversion efforts, and move the MCJ population that remains into other jail facilities before the jail can be closed, according to the report.
+The deeply researched report drills into the ways the county will need to significantly expand its community-based system of care, increase diversion efforts, and move the MCJ population that remains into other jail facilities before the jail can be closed.

 For those unfamiliar, in August 2019, the LA County Board of Supervisors made the historic decision to cancel a $1.7 billion contract to replace the dangerous and dungeon-like Men’s Central Jail, and to commit that money and effort to a “care first, jail last” ethic, instead.
 The decision came after years of pressure from advocates and community members.